 - You will have reading, writing and maths skills to complete work tasks in a range of jobs

 Take your study to the next level with:

 - Certificate II in Skills for Work and Vocational Pathways

-This is a full-time face to face course.
-You will need to attend approximately 16 hours of class, over 4 days a week, for 13 weeks.
+This is a Part Time Day course.
+You will need to attend approximately 13.4 hours of class, over 3 days a week, for 13 weeks.
 As well as the in-class component, you will need to complete approximately 6.9 hours of other study per week.

 IS THIS COURSE RIGHT FOR YOU?

 This course offering is designed for people who:

 - This course is for those people who need to refresh their literacy, numeracy and basic computer skills whilst preparing for work.

 We offer student services and study support to ensure you can achieve your goals.
 Learn about TAFE NSW Student Services

 As a TAFE NSW student in this course, you will have access to: